NEET 2018 results: Top 5 high paid specialities in the medical field

 Average annual income: Rs 15 lakh

-How to become an orthopaedic surgeon: MBBS + MD Ortho
+How to become an orthopaedic surgeon: MBBS + MS Ortho

 Cardiology